 The definition of a long run is straightforward enough — it's spending more time on the trail or road than you do on any other day of the week.

-Once you hit about an hour of continuous running, your body begins to transform into an endurance performance machine.
-You'll grow new mitochondria — tiny structures within your muscle cells that produce energy — and those you have will grow bigger, Leivers says.
-Plus, you'll sprout more capillaries, smaller blood vessels that supply your hard-working muscles with oxygen-rich blood.
+Once you hit about an hour of continuous running, your body begins to transform into an endurance performance machine, Leivers says: You'll sprout more capillaries, smaller blood vessels that supply your hard-working muscles with oxygen-rich blood.

 When you first start doing long runs, keep your pace easy; the challenge comes from covering the distance, not from doing so at an intense pace, Leivers says.
 The goal is to finish thinking you could have run a little bit farther at that same pace.